Entrepreneurial Journeys Start with a Pitch

-Tech Pitch is a recurring event or speaking opportunity to help Softec Members connect with prospective business partners.
-Like many Softec Events, there is no cost for a Tech Pitch.
+Tech Pitch is a regular agenda item on our monthly Tech Brew event.
+This is your opportunity to connect to other Softec Members as prospective business partners.
+Like many Softec Events, there is no cost for a Tech Pitch or the after-event promotional email.

 Why a Tech Pitch?